alexa-ngo/notes/analysis-of-algorithms.md

 # Algorithm Analysis

 Analysis of algorithms is a branch of computer science that studies the performance of algorithms.
-It helps us consider how much time we are using and to determine the order of growth.
+How much time we are using?
+Milliseconds, seconds, minutes, hours?
+How much memory are we using?
+Bytes, kilobytes, megabytes?
+The analysis helps us make detailed and accurate *predictions*.

+Generally we prioritize time complexity, but space complexity is also an important consideration.
+There is usually a tradeoff between the amount of space needed and the amount of time needed.
+Time complexity is a machine-independent way to express how quickly the amount of time required increases as the problem size increases.
+Only the instructions that are executed the most frequently play a role in the final total.

+Time complexity is a rough guide.
+Rarely an algorithm will reach it worst case scenario, and it would usually perform better.
+This is we consider the *average-case complexity*.
+A classic example of this situation iss quicksort where the worst case is O(n^2^), but on average is O(n log n).

-Are we more concerned with the time, or using up the least amount of space (memory)?
-The analysis is to help us make detailed and accurate *predictions*.
-We should not be too focused on finding the algorithm with the best performance.
-Instead we should be focusing on clear and correct code.
+We should not be too focused on finding the algorithm with the best performance but on writing clear and correct code.
 According to Knuth, "premature optimization is the root of all evil [..] (or at least most of it) in programming."

 ### Scientific Method
 * observe